AlexJReid/blog/content/posts/dynamodb-complex-queries.md

 It never ceases to amaze me just how much is possible through the seemingly constrained model DynamoDB gives us.
 It's a fun puzzle to try to support query patterns beyond a simple key value lookup, or ordered set of items.

 The NoSQL gods teach us to store data in a way that mirrors our application's functionality.
-This is often achieved with data duplication: DymamoDB secondary indexes allow us to automatically duplicate items, using different attributes from the item as keys, allowing us to support different queries.
+This is often achieved with data duplication.
+DymamoDB secondary indexes allow us to automatically duplicate items with different attributes from the item as keys.

 This can get us a long way.
 However, a common approach is to delegate more complex queries to another supplementary system, such as Elasticsearch.
 DynamoDB remains the source of truth, sending updates to Elasticsearch via DynamoDB Stream and a Lambda function.
 A DynamoDB stream conveys changes made to a DynamoDB table that are received by the Lambda function, which in turn converts the change into an Elasticsearch document and indexing request.